-All staff and volunteers working with service users receive mandatory training in relation to the role and level of responsibility and accountability from Safeguarding Level 1 and 2 for front line workers to levels 3 and 4 for managers and senior managers, the Mental Capacity Act, Deprivation of Liberty/Liberty Protection Safeguards and the Prevent Agenda.
+All staff and volunteers working with service users receive mandatory training in relation to the role and level of responsibility and accountability from Safeguarding Level 1 and 2 for front line workers to levels 3 and 4 for managers and senior managers/directors, the Mental Capacity Act, Deprivation of Liberty/Liberty Protection Safeguards and the Prevent Agenda.
+All training must be completed annually.